-This work may pave the way for new treatments for CADASIL, and will allow us to better understand the ways that mutations in NOTCH3 cause disease.
+This work paves the way for new treatments for CADASIL that can stop stroke happening, and will allow us to better understand the ways that mutations cause disease.